mossbanay/Psychology-3-4/Questions/Chapter1.md

 An experimenter may hint a participant towards looking at something more closely or by giving them more attention over others.
 This may lead to them doing what the experimenter 'wanted' to see, creating a self-fulfilling prophecy.

 ##### experimenter bias?
+Expectations made by the experimenter can lead to unintentional biases being made on when processing and analysing data.

 #### Explain why experimenter effects are potential confounding variables.